MakeSchool-Tutorials/Makestagram-Swift-V3/P03-Connecting-To-Firebase/content.md

 ![Follow Firebase Integration Steps](assets/follow-steps.png)

 You will have already installed and adding the Firebase SDK in step 3.
-Confirm that you have added and installed the 'Firebase/Core' cocoapod and are using the `.xcworkspace` file.
+Confirm that you have added and installed the 'Firebase/Core' CocoaPod and are using the `.xcworkspace` file.

 # Finishing Up